iBEAT-V2/iBEAT-V2.0-Docker/README.md

 * `--skip_surface`: whether to skill the cortical surface reconstruction procedure.
 You can get detailed parameter information and simple example command by just running the pipeline without any parameters.

-The above command is a typical example to process one image with both T1w and T2w images.
-You can also only input a single T1w (or T2w) images if you only have one modality available.
+The above command is a typical example to process one subject with both T1w and T2w images.
+You can also only input a single T1w (or T2w) image if you only have one modality available.

 ## Batch processing
 Since `docker run --gpus=all --rm -it -v /your_data_folder:/InfantData --user $(id -u):$(id -g) ibeatgroup/ibeat_v2:release100` can be regarded as single command, you can also write a script to process the data in a batch by treating the pipeline command as a simple command in a ```for``` or ```while``` loop.
 The following is a simple example if you are using the bash script,